Bill

 AI Summary

-This bill allows a person to seek a lifetime order of protection, which is a court order designed to prevent someone from harming or contacting another person, against an individual who has been convicted of a serious felony offense in another state, even if that specific offense isn't listed in Tennessee law, as long as the elements of the out-of-state crime are the same as a comparable Tennessee crime.
-The bill also clarifies where such a petition can be filed, stating that if the person against whom the order is sought (the respondent) lives in Tennessee, the case can be heard in their county of residence or the county where the offense occurred; however, if the respondent does not live in Tennessee, the case can be filed in the county where the person seeking protection (the petitioner) lives.
+This bill allows a person to seek a lifetime order of protection, which is a court order designed to prevent abuse or harassment, against someone who has been convicted of certain serious crimes in another state, even if that crime isn't specifically listed in Tennessee law, as long as its elements are similar to a Tennessee offense.
+The bill clarifies where such a petition can be filed, stating that it can be in the county where the person accused of the crime (the respondent) lives, or if they don't live in Tennessee, then in the county where the person seeking protection (the petitioner) lives.
+This expands the ability to obtain protection orders to cover out-of-state felony convictions that pose a similar threat.

 Committee Categories